Rebecca Prisecaru 2028 Setter Indoor Volleyball Recruit Canada

 Having clear priorities makes the decision easier once you start receiving interest.

-Find Coaches and Contact Information
+Step 3: Find Coaches and Contact Information

 Almost every university or college team in Canada has a dedicated athletics website.
 Visit the volleyball team’s page to: